microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 **Manual Approval**
 - approval required before deployment

-**Register Prompt Flow LLM App**
+**Register Prompt flow LLM App**
-- Register Prompt Flow as a Model in Azure Machine Learning Model Registry
+- Register Prompt flow as a Model in Azure Machine Learning Model Registry

 **Deploy and Test LLM App**
 - Deploy the Flow as a model to development environment either as Kubernetes or Azure ML Compute endpoint